dongrixinyu/JioNLP/README.md

 ### 2023-12-12 Add [MELLM](https://zhuanlan.zhihu.com/p/666001842)

-- MELLM, short for Mutual Evaluation of Large Language Models, is an automatic evaluation algorithm without human supervision.
+- **MELLM**, short for **Mutual Evaluation of Large Language Models**, is an automatic evaluation algorithm of LLMs without human supervision.
-- MELLM has been tested effectively on several LLMs and datasets.
+- MELLM has been tested effectively on several LLMs and datasets [test results and analysis](https://zhuanlan.zhihu.com/p/671636095).
 You can use the code below to take a try.

 - you can use the example to do your test.
-If you encounter any error, read the [test_mellm.py](https://github.com/dongrixinyu/JioNLP/master/test/test_mellm.py) to download `*.json` file.
+If you encounter any error, read the [test_mellm.py](https://github.com/dongrixinyu/JioNLP/blob/master/test/test_mellm.py) to download `*.json` file.
 ```
 $ git clone https://github.com/dongrixinyu/JioNLP
 $ cd JioNLP/test/